nuagenetworks/nuage-ospdirector/Documentation/6.0.2/README.rst

               DEFAULT/monkey_patch_modules:
                 value: nova.virt.libvirt.vif:openstack_6wind_extensions.queens.nova.virt.libvirt.vif.decorator

     c.
 For AVRS deployment, Virtual Accelerator requires hugepages to be configured and the value can be varied.
-We also need to enable VT-d.
+You also need to enable VT-d.

     ::